 A little bit of my background, for those who DON'T know me.
 I have achieved most of my short term goals so far over the past 5 years.
 My long term goal career wise is, I want to become a successful lawyer (you're laughing about this now, right?).

 Why is that?
 Because I want to follow my family footpath.
 I come from a strict and old fashioned family, especially on my Dad's side.
-I have been influenced by my family because almost all of my family members are working for the government.
+I have been influenced by my family because almost all of my family members are working for the government and serve the country.

 Starting with my granddad, he was head principle of one of the local government schools.
-My oldest uncle is a retired First Lieutenant in the Royal Thai Army (1LT).
-The next oldest uncle is a Captain in the Royal Thai Army (CAPT).
+My oldest uncle is a retired First Lieutenant (1LT) in the Royal Thai Army.
+The next oldest uncle is a Major (MAJ) in the Royal Thai Army.
 My youngest uncle is a Municipal Clerk who governs a town in Thailand for a government organisation.
 My father was also involved in the Sub-district Administrative Organisation (SAO) in the district where I lived and was born in Thailand.

 I have been taught by my family to believe in peace and justice and this is the reason that has inspired me to study Law at University.
 I want to work in a law firm first when I graduate with my bachelor degree.
 Once I've achieved that, I'll continue with a master degree and follow my dream.
 It is a shame that my granddad passed away before seeing how far I have come.